 - 1. Select the Intervention type from the New Intervention menu on left.
 Use the vertical scroll arrows to view all available Intervention types. - 2.
 Select Detail from right menu tab.
-Unspecified is set as a default. - 3.
-Select the keyboard icon to enter notes (optional). - 4.
-Touch the enter icon .
+Unspecified is set as a default.

+3. Select the keyboard icon Lease to enter notes (optional).